Cumuluz Translate Implementation Guide

 source resource or bundlesourceProfile canonicaltargetProfile canonicalThe service returns a FHIR Parameters resource containing the translated R4 result and, when requested, a validation outcome and the intermediate logical model.

-Run the published image:
+Or run the published image:

 docker run --rm -p 8080:8080 dev.cumuluz.org:5000/cumuluz-public/cumuluz-translate:latest